Meet Our Team

 Marcella’s hobbies include: travel, music, cooking, baking, reading, and needlework.
 She also enjoys swimming, running, hiking, and exploring nature.

-Shwen Gwee is a recognized pioneer in digital health and health innovation.
+Shwen Gwee is a PharmStars Mentor Advisor and is a recognized pioneer in digital health and health innovation.
 He has nearly 20 years of experience leading digital strategy and driving innovation in commercial, clinical, and enterprise-wide organizations, both on the client-side of biopharma and at creative agencies.

 Shwen is the former Head of Global Digital Strategy at Bristol Myers Squibb (BMS), where he led digital strategy & innovation across the various business functions (R&D, Drug Development, Commercial and Manufacturing & Supply Chain) and established the enterprise strategy for digital medicines and therapeutics.
 Prior to BMS, he was the co-founder and Global Head of Open Innovation for the Novartis BIOME.